-Figure 5: Influence on non-taxed Source: Aggregated Tax Statistics (FTA)
+Figure 12: Influence on non-taxed Source: Aggregated Tax Statistics (FTA)

-We calculate three Gini-time-series (see Figure 3, bottom right).
-Though this is not surprising, excluding the non-taxed leads to a dramatic drop of the Gini coefficient.
+We calculate three Gini-time-series (see Figure 11)Though this is not surprising, excluding the non-taxed leads to a dramatic drop of the Gini coefficient.
 At the same time, however, we overestimate inequality when we assume non-taxed tax units have zero taxable income.
 Rather, we must assume a taxable income between zero and the taxation threshold.
 We address this by presenting a third time-series, where we assume non-taxed units to have a taxable income equal to halve the threshold for single tax units.
 This results in slightly lower, more realistic Gini coefficients.

 Regarding the exemption threshold, a second issue occurs when having a closer look at 2011 where the Gini coefficient rose drastically.
 Although this raise could be attributed to a more unequal distribution of incomes, fiscal adjustments are another cause of the higher Gini coefficient.
 This becomes clear when we have a look at the number of non-taxed subjects.
 In 2010 906’500 normal tax subjects fell below the exemption threshold, which means that 20.7% of all potential normal tax subjects were not taxed for direct federal taxes.
 In 2011, however, the number of non-taxed increased by over 350’000 cases to 1’257’075 (28.5% of all tax subjects).
 This major increase can be explained with a raise of the exemption threshold and with a raise to allege deductions for married with children.
 All in all these fiscal adjustments result in a substantial bigger share of non-taxed and an artificial increase of the Gini coefficient.